 We all know that the ABC islands (Aruba, Bonaire and Curacao) are out of the hurricane zone but there are some islands that get hit less often than some others.

 The Caribbean has 3 different regions (Eastern, Western and Southern) and each have different amounts of risk during the storm season.

-In the Eastern Caribbean, which consists of Puerto Rico, the Virgin Islands, and the chain of island nations stretching roughly from Anguilla to Grenada, the peak season is slightly earlier than in the Western Caribbean, roughly from mid-August through mid-September.
+The Eastern Caribbean, which includes Puerto Rico, the Virgin Islands, and the island nations stretching roughly from Anguilla to Grenada, the peak season is slightly earlier than in the Western Caribbean, roughly from mid-August through mid-September.
 During that time of the year, the islands in this part of the region can have up to a 25 percent chance of tropical storms.

-If you’re wondering when is hurricane season for Caribbean islands in the western part of the region, its peak is a bit later: September and October.
-The Western Caribbean, which includes Hispaniola, Cuba, Jamaica, the Cayman Islands, Central America, and the tip of the Yucatan Peninsula in Mexico, has about a 20 percent chance of tropical storms during this time of year.
+The western part of the region, its peak is a bit later: September and October.
+The Western Caribbean includes Hispaniola (Haiti and the Dominican Republic, Cuba, Jamaica, the Cayman Islands, Central America, and the tip of the Yucatan Peninsula in Mexico, has about a 20 percent chance of tropical storms during this time of year.

 According to hurricanecity.com,

 - Antigua has a chance of a direct hit every 7 years but can be “brushed” by a hurricane every 2.62 years.

 - Barbados gets brushed every 3.6 years but hit every 20.57 years.

 - St Lucia has a chance of being brushed by a hurricane every 3.13 years but has had direct hits every 13.09 years

 - St Martin might be brushed by a hurricane very 2.77 years but the chance of a direct hit averages once every 6.26 years.